sjml/drax/src/assets/pages/about.md

 * Overall UI polish.
     * Including a logo that's not as weird.
 Hopefully.
 Maybe.
 * Support for Git branches.
-    * It works if you manually change from `master` in the URL, but no UI for it yet.
+    * Right now it automatically loads the default branch for each respository.
+You can manually change the branch in the URL, and that works, but there's no fancier UI for it yet.
 * Image uploading.
+    * Maybe?
+It depends on how easily the GitHub API can handle larger files.

 Things Drax intentionally doesn't do:
 * **Real-time collaboration**: unless there is some magic wand to wave to make this trivial and not require a server component.